 Bake cookies.
-Whatever your calling—chocolate chip, oatmeal, sugar, put a batch in the oven.
+Whether you prefer chocolate chip, oatmeal, or sugar, pop a batch in the oven.

-Make a freshly baked batch of cookies to instantly warm up your household.
+Make a freshly baked batch of cookies to instantly warm up your home.

 Play board games.
 Gather with friends and family for a game night in.

 Whip up a stew.
-Steamy, hearty, and comforting.
+They're steamy, hearty, and comforting.